mihoo/KinectTrackingApplication/bin/README.txt

 WINDOWS
 (tested on Windows7 64bit, but installed 32bit-Versions of OpenNI, SensorKinect and NITE)
 1. Install unstable OpenNI Binaries (v1.5.2.23) from http://www.openni.org/Downloads/OpenNIModules.aspx
-2. Install SensorKinect (v5.1.0.25) from https://github.com/avin2/SensorKinect (you find the install file inside bin folder).
+2. Install SensorKinect (v5.1.0.25) from https://github.com/avin2/SensorKinect (you find the install .exe inside the bin folder).
 3. Install unstable NITE / OpenNI Middleware Binaries (v1.5.2.21) from http://www.openni.org/Downloads/OpenNIModules.aspx
-4. If it doesn't work install the driver for Kinect Camera manually (you find the drivers inside the platform folder of Sensor Kinect) and restart your system.
+4. If it doesn't work install the driver for Kinect Camera manually from your device manager (you find the drivers inside the platform folder of SensorKinect).
+Then restart your system.

 MAC
 (tested on OSX 10.6.8)
 1. Install unstable OpenNI Binaries (v1.5.2.23) from http://www.openni.org/Downloads/OpenNIModules.aspx
-2. Install SensorKinect (v5.1.0.25) from https://github.com/avin2/SensorKinect (you find the install file inside folder)
+2. Install SensorKinect (v5.1.0.25) from https://github.com/avin2/SensorKinect (you find the install .tar inside the bin folder).
 3. Install unstable NITE / OpenNI Middleware Binaries (v1.5.2.21) from http://www.openni.org/Downloads/OpenNIModules.aspx
-4. If it doesn't work install MacPorts, install lates LibUSB and restart your system.
+4. If it doesn't work install MacPorts, install latest LibUSB and restart your system.